SalikaThilakarathne/salikathilakarathne/README.md

 Hello!
 My name is Salika Thilakarathne.
-I recently started using GitHub to host my repos related to coastal engineering codes.
+I use GitHub to host my repos related to coastal engineering research.

 You can visit my web page here: https://salikathilakarathne.github.io/